 Dividend income is recognised on the date the shares are quoted ex-dividend.
-Any amount not received by the end of the reporting period is disclosed in the Net Assets Statement as a current financial asset d) Benefits payable
+Any amount not received by the end of the reporting period is disclosed in the Net Assets Statement as a current financial asset

-• Distributions from pooled funds
+• Distributions from pooled funds Distributions from pooled funds are recognised at the date of issue and accrued at year end if not received at that time.
+Income on pooled investment vehicles which are held in accumulation share classes is retained within the pooled investment vehicle and therefore not recognised as investment income.
+This is instead reflected in the Change in Market Value of Investments (CIMV).

-Distributions from pooled funds are recognised at the date of issue and accrued at year end if not received at that time. • Movement in the net market value of investments Changes in the net market value of investments are recognised as income and comprise all realised and unrealised profits/losses during the year.
+• Changes in the net market value of investments are recognised as income and comprise all realised and unrealised profits/losses during the year.